phalcon/documentation/docs/volt.md

 ```

-If an `else` is defined inside the `for`, it will be executed if the expression in the iterator result in zero iterations:
+If an `else` is defined inside the `for`, it will be executed if the expression in the iterator results in zero iterations:

 ```twig
 {%- raw -%}